 To be honest I am happy with performing manual scans and I’d rather pay for a premium WordFence subscription first.

-Hang on Gravity scan required a Pro membership to see High and Critical issues 🙁
+Hang on Gravity scan requires a Pro membership to see High and Critical issues 🙁

 More to come.